rkyzk/your-poetry/documents/README.md

 Many thanks to my mentor Jubril Akolade and tutors at CI for their dedicated guidance.

-I made use of the code from the walk-through project at CI, 'Moments'.
+I made use of the code from the walk-through project at CI, 'Moments'.<br>
 Specifically the following files were taken from 'Moments' with very little or no modification.

-api/axiosDefaults.js
+- api/axiosDefaults.js
-components/Asset.js
+- components/Asset.js
-components/Avatar.js
+- components/Avatar.js
-components/MoreDropdown.js
+- components/MoreDropdown.js
-contexts/CurrentUserContext.js
+- contexts/CurrentUserContext.js
-hooks/useClickOutsideToggle.js
+- hooks/useClickOutsideToggle.js
-hooks/useRedirect.js
+- hooks/useRedirect.js
-utils/utils.js
+- utils/utils.js
-profiles/UsePasswordForm.js
+- profiles/UsePasswordForm.js
-profiles/UsernameForm.js
+- profiles/UsernameForm.js
-comments/Comment.js
+- comments/Comment.js
-comments/CommentCreateForm.js
+- comments/CommentCreateForm.js
-comments/CommentEditForm.js
+- comments/CommentEditForm.js

 I also took the basic structure of Nav components in NavBar.js and NavBarSecond.js from React-Bootstrap.